 Ontario faces 'tidal wave' of COVID-19 cases: Dr. Peter Juni

-The scientific director of the panel advising Ontario on COVID-19 says wearing masks indoors for another few weeks, whether they're mandated or not, will be key to battling a ``tidal wave'' of cases sweeping through the province.
+TORONTO - The scientific director of the panel advising Ontario on COVID-19 says wearing masks indoors for another few weeks, whether they're mandated or not, will be key to battling a "tidal wave" of cases sweeping through the province.

 Dr. Peter Juni says wastewater monitoring suggests the province is seeing between 100,000 and 120,000 new cases of the virus each day -- a far cry from the 4,224 officially reported Thursday due to limits on PCR testing.